ulrik101/FoodApp/README.md

 > python3 RestaurantRanker.py

 _Other information:_
-ResturantFilter.py returns the results for three nearby restaurants.
+ResturantFilter.py returns the results for up to 60 nearby restaurants.
 GeoCodeLocate.py returns the current coordinates.
 RestaurantRanker.py give proper information from the user to the other two .py files

 Also to note, if you are a Windows user I recommend that you run it in PowerShell over
 command prompt to allow for better scrolling